partspile/site/PRD.md

 ### Data Archiving Strategy
 - **Soft Delete for Ads**: Ads are marked as archived by setting `deleted_at` timestamp instead of being moved to separate tables
+- **Soft Delete for Users**: Users are marked as archived by setting `deleted_at` timestamp instead of being moved to separate tables
 - **Unified Vehicle Data**: All vehicle associations remain in the single `AdCar` table, accessible for both active and archived ads
-- **User Archiving**: Users are moved to `ArchivedUser` table with deletion timestamp for complete separation
 - **Benefits**:
   - Eliminates data duplication between active and archived states
   - Simplifies database schema and maintenance
   - Maintains referential integrity for vehicle associations
   - Enables easy restoration of archived content
+  - Consistent archiving approach across users and ads

 ### Vector Database (Qdrant)
 - **Ad Embeddings**: Stored with comprehensive metadata including: